derolli1976/pyexasol/docs/REFERENCE.md

 | `query_params` | `{'table': 'users', 'col1':'bar'}` | (optional) Values for SQL query placeholders |
 | `export_params` | `{'encoding': 'LATIN1'}` | (optional) Custom parameters for EXPORT query |

-Returns `list` of `tuples`
+Return `list` of `tuples`.

 ### export_to_pandas()
-Exports big amount of data from Exasol to `pandas.DataFrame`.
+Export large amount of data from Exasol to `pandas.DataFrame`.
 This function may run out of memory.

 | Argument | Example | Description |
 | --- | --- | --- |